CoreumFoundation/coreumbridge-xrpl/README.md

 docker run -it --name coreumbridge-xrpl-relayer -v ${PWD}/keys:/keys coreumbridge-xrpl-relayer:local start --keyring-dir /keys
 ```

-It is expected that at that time the relayer is initialized and it's keys are generated and accounts are funded.
+It is expected that at that time the relayer is initialized and its keys are generated and accounts are funded.

 ### Restart running instance